 We lazed on the beach for hours eventually making our way back to meet up with another friend, Carla (who I also met in India!), who drove up from Portugal to meet us!

-Up early to check out and beat the morning heat, it was finally time to pull on our boots properly and head to Redondela.
-The excitement we had walking through Vigo and seeing our first yellow areas was immense.
+Up early to check out of the hotel and to beat the morning heat, it was finally time to pull on our boots properly and head to Redondela.
+The excitement we had walking through Vigo and seeing our first yellow arrows was immense.
 This was it!

 As we made our way out into the countryside and into the forests, we could feel our enthusiasm rising with each step we took.
 The scenery was glorious but it was incredibly hot.